Family HANDBOOK

 The daily aftercare program consists of:

-The Childcare program is self-sustaining and payment is expected to be on time and current for students to continue attending.
-Payment is due the first day of each week.
-Payment is not expected for school vacation weeks when ACADIA is closed (unless vacation Childcare is used), however, you must pay for child care regardless of whether your child is in attendance, to maintain their spot in the program.
-There are exceptions for medical reasons only, with approval from the director.
 Children are expected to follow the school behavior expectations while in the program.
-If students are unable to maintain safe and respectful behavior expectations in Childcare, the parents will be contacted for a meeting and to design a success plan.
+If students are unable to maintain safe and respectful behavior expectations in Childcare, the parent will be contacted to come pick up their child.
 If the student cannot be successful, they may be excused from the program after 3 incidents of unsafe behavior as outlined in the “major” behavior columns of the ACADIA Office Discipline Referral form.
 Removal from the aftercare program is not a permanent decision.
 Students may be permitted to return at the discretion of the administration with input from staff.
 This is decided on a case by case basis.
 Safety is a priority in making these decisions.

 A copy of the DHHS child care regulation handbook is available in the director’s office as well as at http://www.maine.gov/dhhs/ocfs/ec/occhs/cclicensing.htm In accordance with section 9.2.2.10 ACADIA Academy is required to report any licensing violations to DHHS licensing officers immediately.
 If parents/guardians feel that regulations have been violated they are encouraged to speak with the director immediately for clarification of the rules and remediation of the problem.
 If the family does not feel the issue has been resolved, they may contact DHHS by calling 287- 9300.